-24/7 telephone and Internet banking services offer additional options, and most banks have an app, allowing for bill payments and account enquiries.
-With mobile banking services a customer relations officer will visit you at home or work to assist with banking requirements.
-Most banks also offer premium banking services.
+24/7 telephone and internet banking services and apps offer additional options, while some services such as ordering a cheque book can be accessed via the bank’s ATM network.
+With mobile banking a customer relations officer can visit you at home or work to assist with banking requirements.
+Most banks offer premium banking services.

-Cheques: A chequebook can be issued with a current account.
-They are not widely accepted for instant payment – these are made with cash or cards.
-Post‑dated cheques are commonly used for house rental payments.
+A chequebook can be issued with a current account.
+They are not widely accepted for instant payment; post‑dated cheques are commonly used for house rental payments.
 The onus of responsibility is on the banks not to encash cheques before the designated date.
 Issuing a cheque without the necessary funds in your account is a serious criminal offence and the bank or creditor may notify the police, leading to possible prosecution.

 Punishment for causing a cheque to bounce due to insufficient funds can be severe: jail terms of between three months and three years, and/or fines of between QAR3,000 and QAR10,000.
-Cases being filed are on the rise in the country, mostly for cheques for large amounts, and the Capital Security Department is now recording all cases electronically to speed up the process.
+Cases being filed are on the rise in the country, mostly for cheques for large amounts, and the Capital Security Department records all cases electronically to speed up the process.

-Credit cards: Widely available with all the usual associated privileges, with the credit limit determined by the cardholder’s salary or savings balance.
+Widely available with all the usual privileges, with the credit limit determined by the cardholder’s salary or savings balance.
 Family members may also be eligible for a card.
 Check at the time of applying for issuance and renewal fees, conversion charges, and payment options.

-Customers should contact their bank when travelling overseas and wishing to use their credit or debit cards.
-Since May 2014 all banks’ credit and debit card transactions made using the magnetic stripe inside and outside of Qatar will be declined.
+Since 2014 all card transactions made using the magnetic stripe inside and outside of Qatar will be declined.
 However, as certain countries (eg the US, India and the Philippines) still use the magstripe for transactions, customers should activate their card before travelling.